addyosmani/backbone-fundamentals/index.md

 **Diacritic.js**

-A plugin for Backbone.Paginator that replaces diacritic characters (ă,ş,ţ etc) with characters that match them most closely.
+A plugin for Backbone.Paginator that replaces diacritic characters (a,s,t etc) with characters that match them most closely.
 This is particularly useful for filtering.

 To enable the plugin, set `this.useDiacriticsPlugin` to true, as can be seen in the example below: